 Is Syncing Outlook and Google Calendar Secure?

 Yes.
-Syncing Outlook and Google calendar is secure when done correctly.
+Syncing Outlook and Google Calendar is secure when done correctly.
 Using an ICS subscription only grants read-only access.
 However:

 • You must always keep the link private